 Many people found the transition from a process focus to a service focus very difficult; we still have people working in ITSM who insist on meeting SLAs even when it hurts their customers.
 I’ve had many conversations with these people, face-to-face and on social media, trying to persuade them to move on from their very old-fashioned process-focussed approach.
 Sometimes I succeed, but often they continue working the same way, causing issues for their customers wherever they work.

-Meanwhile ITSM is moving on again.
-The world of software development has adopted ideas such as Agile and DevOps and many people in ITSM are recognising that we also need to move on if we want to deliver the best value to our customers.
+Meanwhile, IT service management is moving on again.
+The world of software development has adopted ideas such as Agile and DevOps and many people in ITSM are recognizing that we also need to move on if we want to deliver the best value to our customers.
 Here are some of the things that I think will influence the future of ITSM.
-I don’t have the space here to develop all of these ideas fully, but hopefully there will be enough here to stimulate your interest and get you to do some more research.
+I don’t have space here to develop all of these ideas fully, but hopefully there will be enough here to stimulate your interest and get you to do some more research.

 The manifesto for agile software development was published in 2001.
-This emphasised the importance of:
+This emphasized the importance of:

 - Individuals and interactions over processes and tools